-Objective 8 (1) Within Development Areas, protect all western yew patches with stand level retention.
+Objective 8 (1) Within development areas, protect all western yew patches with stand level retention.
 (2) Despite subsection (1), western yew patches may be altered or removed to accommodate operational requirements for road and bridge construction, where no practicable alternative exists.

-- (3) Where practicable, also include individual western yew trees in stand level retention that do not constitute a western yew patch. - (4) All areas retained or managed in accordance with subsections (1) to (3) must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia.
+(3) Where practicable, also include individual western yew trees in stand level retention that do not constitute a western yew patch.

-- 1. In development areas, the Holder will comply with the objectives for the protection of western yew tree patches in stand level retention, subject to section 8(2). - 2.
-To address section 8(3), considering operational factors and safety, individual western yew trees will be maintained in stand level retention.
+(4) All areas retained or managed in accordance with subsections (5) to (3) must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia.
+Strategy for FDU 1 and FDU 2 In development areas, the Holder will comply with the objectives for the protection of western yew tree patches in stand level retention, subject to section 8(2).
+(2) To address section 8(3), considering operational factors and safety, individual western yew trees will be maintained in stand level retention.
 Where it is not practicable to maintain individual western yew trees in stand level retention, the Holder, to the extent practicable considering operational factors and safety, will retain a minimum of 75% of the western yew trees identified in the development area.
 Individual yew trees that had to be cut due to operational factors or for safety reasons will be yarded to roadside and be made available to the Haida Gwaii Cultural Wood Access Program.

-The Holder will comply with annual reporting requirements outlined in section 8(4).
+(3) The Holder will comply with annual reporting requirements outlined in section 8(4).

-Culturally modified trees and monumental cedar
+4.3.7 Culturally modified trees and monumental cedar (HGLUOO Objective 9)